Alpine Ski Touring Courses – Winter 2015 – Austria

 6 places available at the Lizumer Hütte, Tuxer Alpen.
 For those interested in becoming Ski Tour Leaders.
 Price for Tourenführer-Anwärter† (Aspirant Tour Leader) €70.

 8 places available at the Weidener Hü̈tte, Tuxer Alpen.
 For those members interested in leading general walking tours.
 Price for Tourenführer-Anwärter† (Aspirant Tour Leader) €70.

 Übungsleiter courses are organised by the Alpenverein-Akademie to train people who wish to organise and lead tours on a voluntary basis.
 Candidates must meet several requirements relating to skill and experience.
 Members willing to volunteer to lead a multi-day tour for their section, ideally in Austria, within two years of attendance, may be nominated by their section as a Tourenführer-Anwärter† (Aspirant Tour Leader) and then be eligible for a place on an appropriate Übungsleiter course, subsidised by the section and the OeAV.
 To discuss the courses, and for more information, contact Allan Hartley: see the training course pages in the Members’ Area.

 These courses are only available to current members of AAC(UK).

-Rescue and Emergency Care – First Aid / Introduction to Scrambling / Introduction to Rock Climbing / Emergency Procedures for Rock Climbers / Navigation Essentials / More Navigation / Navigation by GPS
+Courses include: Mountain Awareness Day / Winter Skills for Walkers / Alpine Skills First Aid - Rescue and Emergency Care / Introduction to Scrambling / Introduction to Rock Climbing / Emergency Procedures for Rock Climbers / Navigation Essentials / More Navigation / Navigation by GPS.